Federalist Party: Bases of support

 The Apotheosis of Washington as seen looking up from the Capitol rotunda in Washington, D.C.

+After 1801, the Federalists had a weak base in the South, with their main base in the Northeast and especially New England, although there were some prominent southern Federalists like Charles Cotesworth Pinckney, who had been supported by Hamilton in the presidential election of 1800.
+As time went on, the Federalists lost appeal with the average voter and were generally not equal to the tasks of party organization; hence they grew steadily weaker as the political triumphs of the Democratic-Republican Party grew.

 The Federalists were conscious of the need to boost voter identification with their party.
 Elections remained of central importance, but the rest of the political calendar was filled with celebrations, parades, festivals, and visual sensationalism.
 The Federalists employed multiple festivities, exciting parades, and even quasi-religious pilgrimages and "sacred" days that became incorporated into the American civil religion.
 George Washington was always their hero and after his death he became viewed as a sort of demigod looking down from heaven to bestow his blessings on the party.
 At first, the Federalists focused on commemorating the ratification of the Constitution and organized parades to demonstrate widespread popular support for the new Federalist Party.
 The parade organizers incorporated secular versions of traditional religious themes and rituals, thereby fostering a highly visible celebration of the nation's new civil religion.

 The Fourth of July became a semi-sacred day—a status it has maintained for much of American history.
 Its celebration in Boston emphasized national over local patriotism and included orations, dinners, militia musters, parades, marching bands, floats and fireworks.
 By 1800, the Fourth of July was closely identified with the Federalist Party.
 Republicans were annoyed and staged their own celebrations on the same day—with rival parades sometimes clashing with each other, which generated even more excitement and larger crowds.
 After the collapse of the Federalists starting in 1815, the Fourth of July became a nonpartisan holiday.